mpp-hep/gof_tests/README.md

  python run_combine.py
 ```

-This takes as input your histogram file from the previous steps, creates the datacards and runs the goodness-of-fit.
+This takes as input your histogram file from the previous steps, creates the datacards and runs the goodness-of-fit for the data and for N toys.
+You need to define which crossection and which quantiles you want to run

 #### Step 2:Plot the results